Sc4v3r/Transparent-tap/SETUP.md

 sudo /opt/PCredz/pcredz-wrapper.sh --help
 ```

-**Note:** PCredz is optional.
-The NAC-Tap will work without it, but you won't get automatic credential extraction.
+**Note:** If PCredz installation fails during dependency installation, you can install it manually (see troubleshooting section).

 ---